-- 2 Certain commercial entities, equipment, products, or materials may be identified by name or company - 3 logo or other insignia in order to acknowledge their participation in this collaboration or to describe an - 4 experimental procedure or concept adequately.
-Such identification is not intended to imply special sta- - 5 tus or relationship with NIST or recommendation or endorsement by NIST or NCCoE; neither is it in- - 6 tended to imply that the entities, equipment, products, or materials are necessarily the best available - 7 for the purpose. - 8 While NIST and the NCCoE address goals of improving management of cybersecurity and privacy risk - 9 through outreach and application of standards and best practices, it is the stakeholder's responsibility - 10 to fully perform a risk assessment to include the current threat, vulnerabilities, likelihood of a - 11 compromise, and the impact should the threat be realized before adopting cybersecurity measures such - 12 as this recommendation. - 13 National Institute of Standards and Technology Special Publication 1800-19C, Natl.
+Certain commercial entities, equipment, products, or materials may be identified by name or company logo or other insignia in order to acknowledge their participation in this collaboration or to describe an experimental procedure or concept adequately.
+Such identification is not intended to imply special status or relationship with NIST or recommendation or endorsement by NIST or NCCoE; neither is it intended to imply that the entities, equipment, products, or materials are necessarily the best available for the purpose.

+While NIST and the NCCoE address goals of improving management of cybersecurity and privacy risk through outreach and application of standards and best practices, it is the stakeholder's responsibility to fully perform a risk assessment to include the current threat, vulnerabilities, likelihood of a compromise, and the impact should the threat be realized before adopting cybersecurity measures such as this recommendation.

+National Institute of Standards and Technology Special Publication 1800-19C, Natl.
 Inst.
 Stand.
-Technol. - 14 Spec.
+Technol.
+Spec.
 Publ.
-1800-19C, 124 pages, (October 2021), CODEN: NSPUE2
+1800-19C, 125 pages, (April 2022), CODEN: NSPUE2

-15 FEEDBACK
+FEEDBACK

+As a private-public partnership, we are always seeking feedback on our practice guides.
+We are particularly interested in seeing how businesses apply NCCoE reference designs in the real world.
+If you have implemented the reference design, or have questions about applying it in your environment, please email us at trusted-cloud-nccoe@nist.gov.

-- 16 You can improve this guide by contributing feedback.
-As you review and adopt this solution for your - own organization, we ask you and your colleagues to share your experience and advice with us. - 18 Comments on this publication may be submitted to: trusted-cloud-nccoe@nist.gov. - 19 Public comment period: October 27, 2021 through December 6, 2021 - 20 All comments are subject to release under the Freedom of Information Act. - National Cybersecurity Center of Excellence National Institute of Standards and Technology 100 Bureau Drive Mailstop 2002 Gaithersburg, MD 20899 Email: nccoe@nist.gov
+All comments are subject to release under the Freedom of Information Act (FOIA).

+National Cybersecurity Center of Excellence National Institute of Standards and Technology 100 Bureau Drive Mailstop 2002 Gaithersburg, MD 20899 Email: nccoe@nist.gov